All Episodes

 Wealthy people pay on average a far lower percent of their income than do working class people.

-So when I look at a program like this from Biden, which may be a little bit too generous on the margins, okay.
+So when I look at a program like this from Biden, which may be a little bit too generous on the margins, okay?

 It's imperfect like all laws and government policies are.

-Because the money that's paying the money that will go to pay off a loan that somebody intentionally went into, they that they have to honor their agreement.
+We don't need the government to level the playing field because the money that will go to pay off a loan that somebody intentionally went into, they have to honor their agreement.

 They said they would pay the money back.